RaphaelOlivier/robust_speech/README.md

 * And more!

 ## Credits
-Snippets of code have been copy-pasted from open-source packages [SpeechBrain](https://github.com/speechbrain/speechbrain), [Advertorch](https://github.com/BorealisAI/advertorch) and [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox/tree/main/art).
-This is specified in the files where it happens
+Snippets of code have been copy-pasted from packages [SpeechBrain](https://github.com/speechbrain/speechbrain) (Apache 2.0 license) and [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox/tree/main/art) (MIT License).
+This is specified in the files where it happens.

+## License
+**robust_speech** is released under the Apache License, version 2.0.

 ## Cite
 Results of adversarial attacks on these models and this dataset will be shorly published in a preprint paper.
 Incoming...